-Elin’s various interests and his many-sided talent helped him to get a leading role in the film ‘Wunderkinder’ which was produced by Artur und Dr. Alice Brauner.
-In Juni of 2010 he was selected as one out of 400 children for the role of the Jewish virtuoso violinist Abrascha.
-Elin Kolev practiced and played each musical piece in the role of the musical wonder child himself.
-In 2011 Elin performed again in front of the camera.
-This time he portrays the violinist Bronislaw Huberman in the documentary film production ‘Orchestra of Exiles – Bronislaw Huberman’.
+Outside of the concert halls, Elin got a leading role in the film ‘Wunderkinder’, which was produced by Artur und Dr. Alice Brauner.
+In June 2010, he was selected as one out of 400 children for the role of the Jewish virtuoso violinist Abrascha.
+In 2011, Elin portrays the young violinist Bronislaw Huberman in the documentary ‘Orchestra of Exiles – Bronislaw Huberman’.
 The director is the American Oscar-nominated Josh Aronson.

-Elin has signed an exclusive recording agreement with Sony Classical at age 14 and has recorded the CD ‘Elin Kolev’.
+Elin has signed an exclusive recording agreement with Sony Classical at the age of 14 and has recorded the CD ‘Elin Kolev’.
 This CD was the Classic Radio Germany CD of the week and also in the Radio Classic FM Sofia Top7 for 5 weeks.